-Another area in which the ability to measure the amide I band in H_2O is expected to be of benefit is in the field of biological intermolecular interactions.
-For example, a recent publication has shown the kinetics of amyloid fibril formation, which involves formation of large aggregates, to be slower in D_2O as compared to H_2O .
-71 To study fibril formation in H_2O , 2D-IR spectra were obtained at regular intervals over the course of amyloid fibril formation, with signals due to β -sheets, which are used as a marker for fibril formation, appearing earlier in H_2O than D_2O .
-71 It was also suggested that the initial structures from which the fibrils form could be different, 71 though with the caveat mentioned above that fundamental differences in amide I spectroscopy of the same molecule in H_2O and D_2O are not yet fully understood.
+Another area in which the ability to measure the amide I band in H2O is expected to be of benefit is in the field of biological intermolecular interactions.
+For example, a recent publication has shown the kinetics of amyloid fibril formation, which involves the formation of large aggregates, to be slower in D2O as compared to H2O.
+To study fibril formation in H2O, 2D-IR spectra were obtained at regular intervals over the course of amyloid fibril formation, with signals due to $\beta$ -sheets, which are used as a marker for fibril formation, appearing earlier in H2O than D2O.
+It was also suggested that the initial structures from which the fibrils form could be different, though with the caveat mentioned above that fundamental differences in the amide I spectroscopy of the same molecule in H2O and D2O are not yet fully understood.

-This work builds on a number of studies, which established the methodology for following processes such as fibril formation on biological timescales using 2D-IR spectroscopy, including developing the use of isotope labelling to reveal molecular details of the fibrillation pathway. $^{21, 23, 72-80}$ This has recently been extended by a novel approach to studying fibril formation in blood serum, where different fibril structures were observed as compared to those found in aqueous buffer solutions.
-In this study the natural protein content of the serum samples was depleted via antibody-based methods, prior to freezing, lyophilisation and resuspension in D_2O .
-In this manner, the study was able to evaluate the impact of additional molecular components of blood serum, such as salts, lipids and sugars upon the fibrillation pathway, albeit still in a largely deuterated solvent.
-81
+This work builds on a number of studies that established the methodology for following processes such as fibril formation on biological timescales using 2D-IR spectroscopy, including developing the use of isotope labeling to reveal molecular details of the fibrillation pathway.21,23,24,72-79 This has recently been extended by a novel approach to studying fibril formation in blood serum, where different fibril structures were observed as compared to those found in aqueous buffer solutions.
+In this study, the natural protein content of the serum samples was depleted via antibody-based methods prior to freezing, lyophilization, and resuspension in D2O.
+In this manner, the study was able to evaluate the impact of additional molecular components of blood serum, such as salts, lipids, and sugars upon the fibrillation pathway, albeit still in a largely deuterated solvent.

-A particularly interesting outcome of these fibrillation studies is the observation that intermolecular processes between biomolecules may be influenced by solvation in an isotopically labelled solvent.
-There have been studies which suggest that the nature of D_2O , in terms of its structure, H-bonding and ability to solubilise biomolecules may be different to H_2O .
-28 If this is found to fundamentally alter
+A particularly interesting outcome of these fibrillation studies is the observation that intermolecular processes between biomolecules may be influenced by solvation in an isotopically labeled solvent.
+There have been studies that suggest that the nature of D2O, in terms of its structure, H-bonding, and ability to solubilize biomolecules, may be different from that of H2O.
+If this is found to fundamentally alter intermolecular processes, then it will have implications for studies of complex biomolecular mechanisms, such as transcription, replication, or aggregation, which often involve the formation of clusters or assemblies.